banningcalvin/udpft/README.txt

 server.c - server source code file.
 client.c - client source code file.
 makefile - makefile.
-ClientFiles/ - Subdirectory for holding the downloaded file.
+filesize.dat - timing data for gnuplot graphs with filesize being the variable windowsize.dat - timing data for gnuplot graphs with windowsize being the variable errorprob.dat - timing data for gnuplot graphs with error probability being the variable ClientFiles/ - Subdirectory for holding the downloaded file.
 	        The file is named download.txt.
 ServerFiles/ - Subdirectory for files to be uploaded by the server.